soxueren/atsd/integration/tableau/README.md

 ## Visualization

 - Press **Sheet 1**.
-- Press **OK** to acknowledge a warning about limitations.
+- Press **OK** to acknowledge the warning about limitations.
 - Set _Datetime_ to the columns field.
 - Set _Value_ to the rows field.

-> Since _time_ and _datetime_ represent record time with different data types (long and timestamp), make sure you select only one of these columns in your queries.
+> Since _time_ and _datetime_ represent recorded times composed of different data types (long and timestamp), make sure you select only one of these columns in your queries.

 ![](images/sum_year.png)